-The Dean of the College of Visual and Performing Arts appoints the Graduate Advisor (or equivalent title) and one representative from each of the three field- of-specialization units to serve on the Graduate Committee (GC), the group charged with supervising the Fine Arts Doctoral Program.
-An Associate Dean of the College of Visual and Performing Arts is director of the FADP, chairs the Graduate Committee, and serves as liaison to Chairs and Directors of Art, Music, Theatre and Dance, and Philosophy.
+The Dean of the College of Visual and Performing Arts appoints the Interdisciplinary Arts faculty member, Graduate Advisor (or equivalent title) and one representative from each of the three field- of-specialization units to serve on the Graduate Committee (GC), the group charged with supervising the Fine Arts Doctoral Program.
+An Associate Dean of the College of Visual and Performing Arts is director of the FADP, chairs the Graduate Committee, and serves as liaison to Directors of Art, Music, Theatre and Dance, and Philosophy.

 Among other responsibilities, the Graduate Committee makes final recommendations to the Dean of the Graduate School on admissions and maintains a continuing review of all aspects of the program.
 Acting on behalf of the committee, the Director reviews individual admissions worksheets and degree plans, and forwards them to the Graduate School.

 The three divisions of Art, Music, and Theatre Arts exercise responsibility for students in their individual fields of specialization.
 This responsibility includes screening applicants and recommending admission, counseling students in the development of individual degree plans, administering examinations, and forming advisory committees for direction of dissertations.
 For this reason, the Graduate Advisor in each unit constitutes an important liaison to the Graduate Committee.